eliplutchok/communitynotes-modified-version/README.md

    Set numFactors to c.numFactors.
 Divided the 5s in the intercept lambdas by our new variable interceptRegularizationDampener.
 6. Edited run_scoring, the initiation of the MFGroupScorer that uses diamond_lambda.
 I added in the interceptRegularizationDampener in the appropriate places.

+Additional Changes:

+1. Added data folder.
+1. in the data folder I added a script that downloads all the necessary data.

 Instructions to run program:

 1. Install requirements (first set up virtual env if your doing this on your own pc or gpu).